shamelin/go-jellyfin-api-client/docs/SessionAPI.md

 func main() {
 	sessionId := "sessionId_example" // string | The session Id.
-	itemType := "itemType_example" // BaseItemKind | The type of item to browse to.
+	itemType := "itemType_example" // JellyfinJellyfinBaseItemKind | The type of item to browse to.
 	itemId := "itemId_example" // string | The Id of the item.
 	itemName := "itemName_example" // string | The name of the item.